backube/volsync/docs/usage/rsync/index.rst

 relationship to trigger each replication iteration.

 During each iteration, (optionally) a point-in-time (PiT) copy of the source volume is created and used as the source data.
-The Scribe Rsync data mover then connects to the destination using ssh (exposed via a Service or load balancer) and sends any updates.
+The VolSync Rsync data mover then connects to the destination using ssh (exposed via a Service or load balancer) and sends any updates.
 At the conclusion of the transfer, the destination (optionally) creates a VolumeSnapshot to preserve the updated data.

-Scribe is configured via two CustomResources (CRs), one on the source side and one on the destination side of the replication relationship.
+VolSync is configured via two CustomResources (CRs), one on the source side and one on the destination side of the replication relationship.

 Destination configuration